dvirdaniel/akamai-frontend/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.0.2.

+On the project directory run `npm install` for installing needed dependencies.
-Run `ng serve` for a dev server.
+Afterwards, run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding